jeffreyadams/atlasofliegroups-docs/ts-install.rst

 --------------------

 If you see an error about readline, you probably need to install the readline package.

-The software uses the readline package to provide very useful command line tools, including CTRL-p for previous line, tab completion, etc.
+The readline package to provide very useful command line tools, including CTRL-p for previous line, tab completion, etc.

 To compile atlas with readline you need the development version of readline.
 To install this under **Linux** Debian-based systems (including Ubuntu), do::